statelyai/xstate/docs/visualizer/README.md

 [Tango step-by-step example?
 Video?]

+- Use the

 ## Visualize your machines in action

-Visualize your machines in action in Inspect mode
+TODO: Visualize your machines in action in Inspect mode.

 [Tango step-by-step example?
 Video?]